Dairy-Free Strawberry Ice Cream

 - 2 tablespoons honey (sweeten to taste)

-- 1 pinch salt
+- 1 pinch salt (optional to enhance flavor and sweetness)

 Instructions

 - Add all of the ingredients to a blender or food processor and blend until smooth and creamy.
-This may take about 3 minutes.13.5 ounces unsweetened canned coconut milk or cream, full fat, 2 cups fresh or frozen strawberries, juice from 1/2 a lemon, 2 tablespoons honey, 1 pinch salt, 5.3 ounces coconut milk strawberry yogurt
+This may take about 3 minutes.13.5 ounces unsweetened canned coconut cream, full fat, 2 cups fresh or frozen strawberries, juice from 1/2 a lemon, 2 tablespoons honey, 1 pinch salt, 5.3 ounces coconut milk strawberry yogurt

 - Pour the ice cream mix into the ice cream container and freeze overnight.